oisdk/site/posts/2017-04-23-verifying-data-structures-in-haskell-lhs.markdown

 falseIsTrue = falseIsTrue
 ```

-We won't be able to perform computations which rely on this proof in Haskell, though: because the computation will never terminate, the proof will never provide an answer.
-Unless we use our manual proof-elision technique.
+We won't be able to perform computations which rely on this proof in Haskell, though: because the computation will never terminate, the proof will never provide an answer. *Unless* we use our manual proof-erasure technique.
 The `RULES`{.haskell} pragma will happily replace it with the `unsafeCoerce`{.haskell} version, effectively introducing unsoundness into our proofs.
 The reason that this doesn't cause a problem for language like Idris is that Idris has a totality checker: you *can't* write the above definition (with the totality checker turned on) in Idris.

 So what's the solution?
 Do we have to suffer through the slower proof code to maintain correctness?
 In reality, it's usually OK to assume termination.
-It's pretty easy to see that a proof like the above is total.
+It's pretty easy to see that a proof like `plusZeroNeutral`{.haskell} is total.
 It's worth bearing in mind, though, that until Haskell gets a totality checker ([likely never](https://typesandkinds.wordpress.com/2016/07/24/dependent-types-in-haskell-progress-report/), apparently) these proofs aren't "proper".

 ### Generating Singletons